Integralist/Docker-Examples/README.md

 `docker run -i -t MY_IMAGE /etc/passwd` which would pass the command `/etc/passwd` to the `cat` command

+> You can also override the ENTRYPOINT via the command-line using the `--entrypoint` flag:
+`docker run --rm -it --entrypoint=/bin/bash my_image`

 ## Alternative CoreOS/Vagrantfile

 The following is a simplified `Vagrantfile`.
 It's similiar but minus the comments and also doesn't work-around everything that the `Vagrantfile` within this repo caters for: